1 Kings 3: Analysis

-Solomon's prayer for wisdom (3:1–15)
+Solomon's prayer for wisdom (verses 1–15)

-Early in his reign, Solomon entered a diplomatic marriage with the Egyptian Pharaoh's daughter which played a significant role in the story of Solomon (cf. 1 Kings 7:8; 9:16; 11:1), although Solomon's heir (Rehoboam) was not born from her, but from Solomon's Ammonite wife (1 Kings 14:21).
+Early in his reign, Solomon entered a diplomatic marriage with the Egyptian Pharaoh's daughter which played a significant role in the story of Solomon (cf. 1 Kings 7:8; 9:16; 11:1), although Solomon's heir (Rehoboam) was not born of her, but of Solomon's Ammonite wife (1 Kings 14:21).
 Solomon received a good mark in the early religious assessment, noted that "he loved YHWH" (just as YHWH loved him, 2 Samuel 12:24).
-One negative note was that there were 'high places' – sacrificial sites in top of hills, but this happened because Solomon had not yet built the Temple in Jerusalem, which should later be the only place of worship according to the Torah of Moses (Deuteronomy 12).
+One negative note was that there were 'high places' – sacrificial sites on the tops of hills, but this happened because Solomon had not yet built the Temple in Jerusalem, which should later be the only place of worship according to the Torah of Moses (Deuteronomy 12).
 Solomon also went to a high place in Gibeon (today al-Jib, about 8 km north-west of Jerusalem) to offer a great sacrifice to God and stayed overnight there, when God appeared to him to offer him a free wish.
-In the Hebrew Bible (and also in the New Testament) dreams are a legitimate method of discovering God's will (cf. Genesis 28; 37; 1 Samuel 28:6, 15; Joel 3:1; Daniel 2; Matthew 2:13), although it could also open to abuse (cf. Jeremiah 23:25–27; Zechariah 10:2, cf. Psalms 73:20).
+Dreams are a legitimate method of discovering God's will in the Hebrew Bible (cf. Genesis 28; 37; 1 Samuel 28:6, 15; Joel 3:1; and Daniel 2) (Note: And also in the New Testament, e.g. in Matthew 2:13) although they could also open to abuse (cf. Jeremiah 23:25–27; Zechariah 10:2, cf. Psalm 73:20).